lumpsoid/SiralimUltimateSaver/README.md

 This project based on [gurgalex](https://github.com/gurgalex) work on implementing encryption and decryption of the Siralim save file ([his repo]( https://github.com/gurgalex/SiralimUltimateSaver)).

+## Available manipulations
+- Add:
+  - resource:
+    - all
+    - brimstone
+    - essence
+    - power
+    - crystal
+    - granite
+  - materials
+  - dust
+- Add mana for a summon
+- Add knowledge about a creature
+- Add a creature

 ## Running the app locally

 To run the application locally, you'll need to have NodeJS and npm installed.
 Begin by installing the required packages using: